SAP/spartacus-docs/_pages/dev/event-service.md

 ### Avoiding Certain Candidates for an Event Stream

 Not all RxJs Observables are good candidates for an event stream.
 For example, the NgRx selectors are not good candidates for an event stream.
-The Observable of the NgRx selector replays the latest updated value at the moment of the subscription, regardless of when the value was updated!
+The Observable of the NgRx selector replays the latest updated value at the moment of the subscription, regardless of when the value was updated.
 But a valid event stream should emit a value only when the actual event happens.

 Examples of candidates to avoid for event sources are the following Observables and their derivatives, including Spartacus facades that use the following under the hood: